List of Polish monarchs: Poland from 1815 to 1918

-After fall of the Duchy of Warsaw, the Polish lands were reorganised.
-Prussia annexed Greater Poland and created the Grand Duchy of Posen, Kraków became a free city and the rest of the former Duchy of Warsaw became part of the Russian Empire, as Congress Poland.
-In 1846, Kraków was annexed by Austria and in 1848, the Grand Duchy of Posen was dissolved.
+After the fall of the Duchy of Warsaw, the Polish lands were reorganised.
+Prussia annexed Greater Poland and created the Grand Duchy of Posen, Kraków became a free city and the rest of the former Duchy of Warsaw became part of the Russian Empire, as Congress Kingdom of Poland.
+In 1846, Kraków was annexed by Austria, as Grand Duchy of Kraków, and in 1848, the Grand Duchy of Posen was dissolved.
 In 1867, after the failed January Uprising, the remaining autonomy of Congress Poland was abolished.
 During World War I, in German occupied Congress Poland, the Regency Kingdom was formed and lasted from 1917 to 1918.
 After Poland regained independence in 1918, a republican system with the president as head of state was established.

 See the list of rulers of partitioned Poland.